 We helped nine people brainstorm for names in March.
 So far, I’ve heard back from six of those nine.
 Diane picked Brendan, Tamela opted for Maxwell, Liz went with Francesca, Whitney decided on Stanley, Baccara stuck with Charlotte and Bethany chose Colson.

 How popular is the baby name Baccara in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Baccara and check out all the blog posts that mention the name Baccara.
+Plus, check out all the blog posts that mention the name Baccara.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.